Translations

 framework:

-The locale used in translations is the one stored in the user session.
+The locale used in translations is the one stored on the request.
+This is

 Basic Translation